 You’ll need to guide her through the order of events, especially in the beginning, but with enough consistency, she’ll know exactly what to do on her own.
 With a predictable routine and ingrained habits, you’ll no longer have to nag her to do these tasks.

-At some point, your morning routine can be flexible to accommodate things that come up.
-But if you’re dealing with power struggles more than usual, try to keep it as consistent as possible.
+At some point, your morning routine can be flexible to accommodate surprises that come up.
+But if you’re dealing with power struggles more than usual, keep it as consistent as possible.

 That’s why talking about “the plan” with your toddler can make a huge difference in your morning routine.